apetrone/blacksmith/README.md

 This takes advantage of Python's Dictionary-based string formatting.

 At the moment, there is only one built-in tool, "copy".
 This copies a file from the source to the destination in a cross-platform manner (using python's shutil).

-Tools have been recently modified to allow platform-specific tool names.

 ## Assets
 The "key" in this section, should be a relative-folder name with wild card matching pattern.